gee220/ITAP-COSC-3411-Theta/README.md

 /home/kali/project.sh 4444: Executes the script pointing to port 4444.

->> /tmp/...: Redirects both standard output and error outputs to a persistent log file.

 ## How to Run & Usage Example
 ### 1. Running the Main Script